-The sessions will be led by experienced UK Athletics Running Coaches and Leaders who will be on hand to offer any advice and support to help with your running development.
+The sessions are led by experienced UK Athletics Coaches and Running Leaders who will be on hand to offer advice and support to help with your running development.

 Each session will start with a gentle warm up then a jog/walk dependent on your current level followed by a cool down and question and answer feedback.